NamanPaharia/T4SNE-VQA/README.md

 # T4SNE-VQA

-##Visual Question Answering
+## Visual Question Answering
-Visual Question Answering
+A Leap Further From Image Captioning

 We present a application which will allow its user to extract details of their environment by engaging in a conversation with the smartphone.
 This application integrates Visual Question Answering with OCR and Speech-to-Text modules to enable its user to interact with their surroundings.